Anne-Marie Brunet, CKBD, CAPS

 1. Better kitchen layout for two cooks

-3. Privacy from neighbour by moving the window over
+3. Privacy from the neighbour by relocating the window

-4. A base corner cabinet that they can actually access by moving the window over.
-A fully accessible cabinet with the right accessory
+4. A fully accessible base corner cabinet that they can actually use, just by moving the window over

 5. A pullout pantry for cooking oils near the range

-6. Roll out shelves in the deep pantry by the refrigerator.
+6. Roll out shelves in the deep pantry by the refrigerator, and in the 2nd pantry.

-7. Additional drawer cabinets in the kitchen and island.
+7. Additional drawer cabinets throughout the kitchen and island.

-8. An island with seating for quick bites!
+8. An island with seating for quick bites, and tall door cabinetry for storing large appliances and cookware

 9. Lots of storage!